Open access publishing

 Waivers

-Our Royal Society Open Access Equity scheme supports tens of thousands of eligible researchers in over 100 low- and middle-income countries and territories by providing automatic APC waivers in all Royal Society journals.
+Our Royal Society Open Access Equity scheme supports tens of thousands of eligible researchers in over 100 low- and middle-income countries and territories by providing free access to journal articles and automatic APC waivers in all Royal Society journals.

 Royal Society Research Fellows

-The Society’s journals no longer automatically waive article processing charges (APCs) for Royal Society Research Fellows for open access publication – this applies to all new submissions from 1 March 2023
+The Society’s journals no longer automatically waive APCs for Royal Society Research Fellows for open access publication.
+This applies to all new submissions from 1 March 2023.

 If you are submitting an article type that may be subject to an APC, the main options for publishing open access from this date are: